thesocompany/vagov-content/pages/disability/file-an-appeal/request-priority-review.md

 **Note:** If you’re over 75 years old, your appeal will receive Advanced on Docket status automatically.
 </div>

-### How do I request to have my appeal Advanced on Docket?
+### How do I request to have my appeal advanced on docket?
 You or your representative will need to write a letter to the Board of Veterans’ Appeals.

 #### You’ll need to include all of this information: